 Otherwise, I’m tempted to get on my cell phone and online shop.

 After work, instead of stopping at the grocery store to grab a couple things, I’ll head home instead and eat the groceries I already have.

-If you are really looking to jumpstart your savings or pay off debt, you can really ramp up your spending freeze and challenge yourself to a no spend month.
+If you are really looking to jumpstart your savings or pay off debt, you can really ramp up your spending freeze and challenge yourself to a no spend week or even a no spend month.

 This is a great idea if you overspent the previous month and you are looking to get your finances back to normal.

-Get creative to help you achieve a no spend period
+Get creative to help you achieve a no spend day or week

 One of the hardest parts during the no spend challenge can be figuring out how to use what you have.
 This is where a bit of creativity can really pay off!